Apr 062015

 Ledwon participated in a joint exhibition in Mexico City in 1988 titled “Help Save Lake Chapala,” alongside Daphne Aluta, Nancy Bollembach, Luisa Julian, Conrado Contreras, Georg Rauch, Eleanor Smart, Enrique Velázquez and Laura Goeglin.

-envirobusWhen he returned permanently to Canada, in his early thirties, and was living in Ottawa, Ledwon decorated the ‘Envirobus’ (see image), which was used to promote local environmental groups and environmentally oriented businesses, such as organic farmers and recycling companies.
+envirobusWhen he returned permanently to Canada, in his early thirties, and was living in Ottawa, Ledwon exhibited in a group show at The Front Gallery in December 1990, and his pastels were shown at the city’s Old Chelsea gallery in April 1991.
+Ledwon’s most noteworthy artistic achievement in Ottawa in 1991 was his decorated ‘Envirobus’ (see image), which was used to promote local environmental groups and environmentally oriented businesses, such as organic farmers and recycling companies.
 The bus itself was a moving mural, painted to represent Ledwon’s impression of forests from all over the Americas.

 In more recent years, Ledwon has resided in the Slocan Valley in B.C., Canada, built (and taught how to build) unique strawbale houses in several countries, tended organic gardens, and taught about the raw food diet, while practicing Qigong.